5680saf/Toffee/README.md

 ![cookie](cookie.jpg)

 Full of chocolate and toffee chunks, these cookies are sure to please.
 I learned to make these cookies last year and now make them for almost any event, with people constantly asking me for them.
-The original recipe is quite bare, so I have adapted the steps through the trial and error I have done for the past few months of making these.
+The original recipe is quite bare, so I adapted the steps through the trial and error from the past few months of making these.